nesfit/ICS/Lectures/Lecture_04/Lecture.md

 * Useful in local database or the database on the same network
 * *Pros*
   * Performs *faster*
-  * Track of all entities and automatically sets an appropriate state
+  * Tracks all entities and automatically sets an appropriate state
 * *Cons*
   * The context stays alive, so the connection with the database stays open
-  * Utilizes more resource
+  * Utilizes more resources

 +++
 ### Persistence Scenarios - Connected Scenario